burlachenkok/exploring-python3/python3-note.md

 One more time it depends on what you mean exactly.
 Some logic that works with byte view in the virtual memory of the process even can not be expressed in Python at all in an effective way.
 But if you consider application classes that can be expressed in Python, then in general this is true if measure elegance by amount of lines of code in Python.

 However, the first thing in creating algorithms - they should be correct.
 In our experience, what is interesting after some amount of code is that there is a very strange asymmetry that you will observe once you create projects in Python and C++ with 40K lines of code and more.
 With at least such a big size Python is not even close to C++.
 Compiling languages forces you to follow some discipline, and Python does not.
 If you have high professionalism in Python you may induce this discipline in some another way, but not at the language level.
-There are tools for Python that helps (e.g. [pylint](https://pypi.org/project/pylint/)), but a compiler and linker are far more powerful tools for detecting errors than any static analyzer applied for the language with dynamic type system.
+There are tools for Python that help (e.g. [pylint](https://pypi.org/project/pylint/)), but a compiler and linker are far more powerful tools for detecting errors than any static analyzer applied for the language with the dynamic type system.

 > Python is everywhere